 The availability of new markets can make or break a new business location.
 Conducting market analysis is crucial; realistically assessing market demographics, as well as potential competition, will help you make the best decision when narrowing down a new location.

 Before expanding, consider which cities and neighborhoods will mesh with your business model, or take advantage of your products and services.
 It’s worth searching for a location with a business gap that your company can fill.
 Specific, local partnerships and clients can also ease the transition to a new location, by opening the gate to new connections and customer bases.
 Expanding might also enhance your company’s image: adding a second location to your website and ads will help bolster a reputation of up-and-coming growth.

 In addition to new market access, it’s critical to think about the available talent in your second location.
 “Pockets” of talent—like universities or existing tech sectors—can provide a strong pool to recruit from in the future.
 Consider the broader trajectory of a new city, as well; if a mayor is leading revitalization efforts, your business can ride the wave of new talent coming in.
 Also, there is benefit to regional diversity in your talent pool when it comes to innovation.
-Your second location is an opportunity to recruit people with a different background and bring new, fresh perspective to your company.
+Your second location is an opportunity to recruit people with a different background and bring a new, fresh perspective to your company.

 Location is Key